Calling all teachers and groups of curious eaters

 Scholarships are also available, please contact Mimi for more information.
 AIM offers a fee scale based on ability to pay and have scholarships available for schools or community groups serving low-income youth.
 AIM is dedicated to empowering youth to become active participants in their food system, so please feel free to contact us for more information about scholarships.

 Please ﬁll in the form below to register for one or all three of AIM’s Farm-Based Education Programs.
 Once we receive your form, we will send an email conﬁrmation with detailed information about your tour.
+Please submit your registration at least 2 weeks prior to your first requested date.

 VOLUNTEER WITH US